samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Target WIL saves (with a penalty equal to [dice]) or becomes profoundly averse to an object or location of your choice.
 The object can't be something they're currently holding or touching.
 1. Force Truth
     - Range: touch
-    - Target must answer a question you give truthfully, or they take [dice] damage.
+    - Target must answer a question you give truthfully, or they take [dice] damage

-#### TBC

-1. [ Air Step ]   D: [dice] minutes R: touch Target walks on air [dice] feet above any solid surface.
-1. [ Allure ]   D: [dice] rounds  R: sight Any creature that can see you saves vs...
-CHA (with penalty equal to [dice]) or is compelled to approach you.
-If they are hostile, they will approach you with hostile intent.
-1. [ Delectable ] D: [dice] minutes R: 5'+5'x[dice] The target appears so delectable that everyone in the vicinity wants desperately to eat it.
-1. [ Freedom of Movement ] D: [dice] minutes R: touch Target is immune to any effect that restricts movement for the duration, unless the effect has more dice invested than were used in this spell.
-1. [ Invisibility ]   D: [dice] minutes R: touch Target is invisible.
-Unless 4 or more dice are invested, the invisibility ends as soon as the creature attacks.
-1. [ Reveal Illusions ] R: 30' Strips away all illusions within 30' of you, unless more [dice] were used in their casting than you invested in this spell.
+1. Hidden Huddle
+  - Duration: [dice] minutes
+  - Range: touch
+  - [dice] creatures are invisible until they move.

 ## Mysticism